 Mimosa is an extremely fast-growing deciduous tree.
-On average, it grows to a height of 20 to 40 feet (6 to 12 m).
+On average, it grows to 20 to 40 feet (6 to 12 m) in height.
 Its bark is dark brown and has a smooth texture.

 The flowers of the Mimosa are aromatic.
 Interestingly, it is not the petals but the long thread-like stamens of these flowers that make them look so showy and colorful.
 They bloom during summer, between April and July, and grow in clusters at the end of the branches.

 As it belongs to the legume family, its fruits develop from flat pods.
 These pods are straw-colored, oval-shaped, and 6 inches (15 cm) long.
 Though these pods ripen by August or September, they stay on the plant until winter, after which they either drop off or are blown away by the wind.
 Each pod contains about 5 – 10 seeds, nearly half an inch in size, oval-shaped, and brown.

 Mimosa can grow in some hardy zones and survive in temperatures as low as -10 degrees Fahrenheit (-23 degrees Celsius).
 Although it grows exceptionally well in bright and full sunlight, it can grow in partially shaded areas.
 The plant can grow on various soil types like clay, loam, and sandy soil.
 The soil should ideally be acidic, but mildly alkaline soil would suffice too.
 The plant is known to survive in droughts and hence requires little watering.